DCAN-Labs/hbcd-docs/docs/changelog/knownissues.md

 ## Neurocognition & Language
 ##### ⚠️ SPM-2 T-Scores
-The t-scores are currently missing as the original conversion from raw score to t-score was incorrect.
-The t-scores will be corrected in a future data release.
-In the meantime, users can calculate their own t-scores using the raw scores and the SPM-2 manual, which is available [here](https://www.mhs.com/MHS-Assessment?prodname=spm2).
+The t-scores are currently not provided, as the original conversion from raw score to t-score was incorrect.
+The t-scores will be corrected and provided in a future data release.

 ## Pregnancy & Exposure, Including Substance Use